Limbach (NASDAQ:LMB) Now Covered by Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Limbach (NASDAQ:LMB – Get Rating) in a research report sent to investors on Sunday morning.
-The firm issued a hold rating on the construction company’s stock.
+StockNews.com started coverage on shares of Limbach (NASDAQ:LMB – Get Rating) in a research report issued to clients and investors on Monday.
+The brokerage set a “hold” rating on the construction company’s stock.

-LMB has been the topic of a number of other research reports.
-Zacks Investment Research lowered shares of Limbach from a strong-buy rating to a hold rating in a report on Monday, February 7th.
-Roth Capital reissued a buy rating on shares of Limbach in a research report on Monday, March 21st.
+Several other analysts have also recently commented on the stock.
+Zacks Investment Research cut shares of Limbach from a “strong-buy” rating to a “hold” rating in a research note on Monday, February 7th.
+Roth Capital reissued a “buy” rating on shares of Limbach in a research note on Monday, March 21st.

 Limbach Company Profile (Get Rating)